Lillam/PodcastBackendStatistics/README.md

 ```

 visiting the following for different variations of jsonified data:
-- http://localhost:8088/api/recent-downloads/v1 (aggregated results by day)
-- http://localhost:8088/api/recent-downloads/v2 (aggregated results by podcast episode then by day)
+- http://localhost:8088/api/recent-downloads/v1 (aggregated results by podcast episode then by day)
-- http://localhost:8088/api/recent-downloads/v3 (aggregated results by podcast then by day)
+- http://localhost:8088/api/recent-downloads/v2 (aggregated results by podcast and then by day)

 ### Decisions:
 - port 4306 on the database, because 3306 is already in use on my local machine.